Niagara Peninsula: History

 Following the agricultural period of European settlement, the Niagara area became an important industrial centre, with water-powered mills joined later by hydro-electric power generation in Niagara Falls and electricity-intensive industry in both Niagara Falls and St. Catharines.
 While agriculture – especially fruit farming along the shore of Lake Ontario – remains important to this day, it was joined in the 19th century by industrial developments.
 A succession of canals were built to connect the markets and mineral resources of the upper Great Lakes with the St. Lawrence Seaway (See also Welland Canal).
 General Motors built a considerable presence in St. Catharines with auto plants and a foundry, and a number of auto-parts manufacturers followed.
 Dry docks were also built at Port Weller on Lake Ontario.

-Maid of the Mist at Niagara Falls.
+Niagara City Cruises at Niagara Falls.

 21st century

 Heavy industry has been diminishing for the past decade or more primarily due to the slow-down of the North American automotive manufacturers.
 Thousands of jobs have been lost at long-time area employers such as General Motors, Thompson Products, Deere & Company, Dana Canada Corp, Port Weller Drydocks, Domtar Papers, and Gallagher Thorold Paper.
 Because of this, local municipalities have been forced to look at new and diversified opportunities to prevent an exodus of well trained staff.